Skip to content

 Info

-When you work on Docker projects, the Run with Arguments capability is not supported if the Dockerfile contains CMD.
-In such scenarios, you must use ENTRYPOINT to define your default commands.
+When working on Docker projects, the Run with Arguments capability is not supported if the Dockerfile contains CMD.
+In such scenarios, use ENTRYPOINT to define your default commands.

 To explore a Go-based manual task with arguments, try out the Hello World Go Task sample.
 For instructions, see the readme.md file in the sample repository.